Hydroxypropyltrimonium honey

 RAW Material: Honey

-Quaternized honey, hydroxypropyltrimonium honey or honeyquat, is a chemically modified natural polymer enhanced to improve functionality and performance.
-It is derived from raw honey, a renewable and biodegradable resource.
-Despite its synthetic nature, quaternized honey is a valuable ingredient used as a conditioning agent that can provide hydration, softness, shine, and protection to hair products.
-(1,2)
+Quaternized honey, hydroxypropyltrimonium honey, or honeyquat, is a chemically modified natural polymer enhanced to improve functionality and performance.
+Manufacturers derive this ingredient from raw honey, a renewable and biodegradable resource.

 Honey Production: Honey production has several aspects that contribute to its sustainability:

 Honeybees collect nectar from flowers to produce honey.
 They evaporate water from the nectar by fanning their wings over honeycomb cells, reducing the water content until the sugar concentration is around 18-19%.
-This process doesn’t require additional water resources, making it relatively water efficient.
+This process doesn’t require additional water resources, making it relatively water-efficient.
 (6)

 1 - HoneyQuat Quaternized Honey SDS (chemistryconnection.com)